globus/globus-compute/helm/README.md

 ```

 ### Install the helm chart
-You need to add the funcx helm chart repo to your helm
+You need to add the Globus Compute helm chart repo to your helm

 ```shell script
 helm repo add funcx http://funcx.org/funcx-helm-charts/ && helm repo update